bcbridges/code-refactor/README.md

 - Duplicate rulesets were merged to shorted the length of code without changing the user interface.
 - Comments were added to provide a brief description of merged elements.
-- Classes that were changed to ids had their respective ruleset selectors updated to reflect properly.
+- Classes that were changed to ids in index.html had their respective ruleset selectors updated to reflect properly.

 ## Installation and Access